-Most of the plants that are operational currently, such as the SEGS plants in California (Price et al. (1990) heat up oil to produce electricity.
-For a maximum efficiency, a constant supply of hot oil at some prespecified temperature, despite variations in the ambient temperature, the inlet temperature and the direct solar radiation, is required.
-During the last 25 years considerable effort has been devoted by many researchers to improve the efficiency of solar thermal power plants with distributed collectors from the control and optimization viewpoints.
-Most of the work done and summarized in (Camacho et al. (1997)) has been devoted to improve the operation of the Acurex field of the SSPS plant located in the PSA, Spain, which uses a parabolic trough systems using oil as heat transfer medium.
-But there are also some recent experiences controlling parabolic trough systems using water/steam as heat transfer fluid (Zarza et al. (2001), Valenzuela et al. (2004)), Currently the SSPS plant is composed of a distributed collector field, a thermal storage system and the power block.
+Currently the SSPS plant is composed of a distributed collector field, a thermal storage system and the power block.
 The distributed collector field consists of 480 east west aligned single axis tracking collectors forming 10 parallel loops with a total aperture mirrors area of 2672 m2.
 Each of the loops is formed by four twelve-module collectors, suitably connected in series.
 The loop is 172 m long, the active part of the loop measuring 142 m and the passive part 30 m.
-The heat transfer fluid used is Santotherm 55 thermal oil, able to support temperatures up to 300° C, which is pumped from the bottom of a storage tank through the solar field, where picks up the heat transferred through the receiver tube walls, till the top of the tank.
+The heat transfer fluid is thermal oil able to support temperatures up to 300° C, which is pumped from the bottom of a storage tank through the solar field, where picks up the heat transferred through the receiver tube walls, till the top of the tank.
 The heated oil stored in the tank is used to boil water that is utilized in a steam turbine to drive an electricity generator or to feed a heat exchanger of a desalination plant.
-The operation limits for the oil pump are between 2.0 and 12.0 l/s The minimum value is there for safety and mainly to reduce the risk of the oil being decomposed, which happens when the oil temperature exceeds $305^{\circ}$ C.
+The operation limits for the oil pump are between 2.0 and 12.0 l/s The minimum value is there for safety and mainly to reduce the risk of the oil being decomposed, which happens when the oil temperature exceeds 305° C.

-Fig. 4.
-DISS Parabolic through at the Plataforma Solar de Almeria
+Fig. 5.
+DISS Parabolic trough at the Plataforma Solar de Almería

 The main difference between a conventional power plant and a solar plant is that the primary energy source, while being variable, cannot be manipulated.

 The objective of the control system in a distributed collector field is to maintain the outlet oil temperature of the loop at a desired level in spite of disturbances such as changes in the solar irradiance level (caused by clouds), mirror reflectivity or inlet oil temperature.
 The means available for achieving this is via the adjustment of the fluid flow and the daily solar power cycle characteristics are such that the oil flow has to change substantially during operation.
 This leads to significant variations in the dynamic characteristics of the field, such as the response rate and the dead time, which cause difficulties in obtaining adequate performance over the operating range with a fixed parameter controller.

-The activities performed by the control groups related to this field cover modeling, identification and simulation, classical proportional- integral-derivative control (PID), feedforward control (FF), model based predictive control (MPC), adaptive control (AC), gain-scheduled control (GS), cascade control (CC), internal model control (IMC), time delay compensation (TDC), optimal control (LQG), nonlinear control (NC), robust control (RC), fuzzy logic control (FLC) and neural network controllers (NNC) (Camacho et al. (2007a), Camacho et al. (2007b)).
-The technical part of this paper focuses in the MPC applications.

-Nonlinear models (both mechanistic and empirical ones) or high order linear models around different operating points have to be used (Arahal et al. (1997).
-A distributed solar collector field, under general assumptions and hypotheses, may be described by a distributed parameter model of the temperature (Klein et al. (1974); Rorres et al. (1980); Carmona (1985); Camacho et al. (1988), Arahal et al. (1997); Berenguel et al. (1994)).
+The activities performed by the control groups related to this field cover modeling, identification and simulation, classical proportional-integral-derivative control (PID), feedforward control (FF), model based predictive control (MPC), adaptive control (AC), gain-scheduled control (GS), cascade control (CC), internal model control (IMC), time delay compensation (TDC), optimal control (LQG), nonlinear control (NC), robust control (RC), fuzzy logic control (FLC) and neural network controllers (NNC) [Camacho et al., 2007a,b].
+An example shown at the end of this paper focuses in the MPC applications.
+Nonlinear models (both mechanistic and empirical ones) or high order linear models around different operating points have to be used [Arahal et al., 1997].
+A distributed solar collector field, under general assumptions and hypotheses, may be described by a distributed parameter model of the temperature [Klein et al., 1974, Rorres et al., 1980, Carmona, 1985, Camacho et al., 1988, Berenguel et al., 1994, Arahal et al., 1997].
 The dynamics of the distributed solar collector field are described by the following system of partial differential equations (PDE) describing the energy balance: